Fethbita/emrtd/README.md

 A library that can read an eMRTD (Electronic Machine Readable Travel Document).

 The `emrtd` crate provides a simple API that can be used to communicate with eMRTDs and read the data that resides within them.
-With the help of openssl, it can perform Passive Authentication.
+With the help of `openssl`, it can perform Passive Authentication.

 **NOTE:**